SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Reference/DIS_settings.md

 If you add a DMA on which DataMiner configuration switching is enabled, you may have to change the port number in the IP address you entered in the *Host* box.

 1. On the DMA in question, open C:\\Skyline DataMiner\\logging\\SLNet.txt.
-1. Locate the line that contains “EndPointsManager.InternalEnableRemoting”, and write down the port number specified on this line.
+1. Locate the line that contains "EndPointsManager.InternalEnableRemoting", and write down the port number specified on this line.

     ```txt
     07-14 08:42:04.374|4|EndPointsManager.InternalEnableRemoting|port 8004 is available!